Thyroid

 • Thyroid nodules

-A visible enlargement of the thyroid gland, often caused by iodine deficiency or thyroid dysfunction.
-Goiters can be associated with both hypothyroidism and hyperthyroidism.
+A visible enlargement of the thyroid gland, often related to iodine deficiency or underlying thyroid dysfunction.
+Goiters may be associated with either hypothyroidism or hyperthyroidism.

 Causes: